 The Working with Children Check is a legal requirement for people doing child-related work, unless they qualify for an exemption under the Working with Children Act 2005 (the Act).

 The Check screens a person's criminal record, and in some cases their professional conduct determinations and findings.

 Are you doing child-related work?

 In order to do child-related work, you must obtain a Check.

 A Check enables you to do child-related work for five years.
 During this time, your criminal record and your professional conduct continue to be monitored.

 Your Check may be suspended or revoked if:

 - you are charged with, convicted, or found guilty of any relevant offence, or

-- a professional conduct determination or finding is made against you, or referred to the Department of Justice and Regulation by one of the professional bodies listed in What is checked.
+- a professional conduct determination or finding is made against you, or referred to the Department of Justice and Community Safety by one of the professional bodies listed in What is checked.